marwan-ayadi/The-S-Puzzle/README.md

-# The-8-Puzzle
+# The-S-Puzzle
-Assignment2: The 8-Puzzle
+Assignment2: The S-Puzzle